Bill Nighy: Career

-Early work
+1969–1984: Early roles

+After working in various regional theatre productions during his early twenties in theatres such as the Cambridge Arts Theatre and Edinburgh's Traverse Theatre, a friend of Nighy's suggested that he audition for the Everyman Theatre in Liverpool.
+During his audition he asked to start again about five times, according to fellow actor Jonathan Pryce, who said that "either he was a very good actor, or a madman".
+During his time at the Everyman he worked alongside fellow actors Julie Walters and Pete Postlethwaite, and writers Ken Campbell and Willy Russell.
+He was also a member of the travelling theatre group Van Load, which included one of Nighy's most frequent collaborators, writer and director David Hare.

-After two seasons at the Everyman Theatre, Liverpool, Nighy made his London stage debut at the National Theatre in an epic staging of Ken Campbell and Chris Langham's Illuminatus!, which opened the new Cottesloe Theatre on 4 March 1977.
-He was cast to appear in two David Hare premieres, also at the National.
-During the 1980s, he appeared in several television productions, among them Hitler's SS: Portrait in Evil with John Shea and Tony Randall.
+Nighy made his London stage debut at the National Theatre in an epic staging of Ken Campbell and Chris Langham's Illuminatus!, after he met Campbell at a bar in London.
+When Nighy told him that he was an actor, Campbell hired him on the spot.
+It opened the new Cottesloe Theatre on 4 March 1977.
+He was cast in two David Hare premieres, A Map of The World and Pravda, also at the National.
+Nighy starred in three episodes of the British anthology series Play For Today from 1978 to 1982.
+He played Samwise Gamgee in the 1981 BBC Radio dramatisation of The Lord of the Rings (credited as William Nighy), and was heard in the 1980s BBC Radio version of Yes Minister.

-Nighy has starred in many radio and television dramas, notably the BBC serial The Men's Room (1991).
-He claimed that the serial, an Ann Oakley novel adapted by Laura Lamson, was the job that launched his career.
-More recently he has appeared in the thriller State of Play (2003) and the costume drama He Knew He Was Right (2004).

-He played Samwise Gamgee in the 1981 BBC Radio dramatisation of The Lord of the Rings (credited as William Nighy), and was heard in the 1980s BBC Radio versions of Yes Minister episodes.
-He starred with Stephen Moore and Lesley Sharp in the acclaimed short radio drama Kerton's Story, written by James Woolf, which first aired in 1996.
-He had a starring role in the 2002 return of Auf Wiedersehen, Pet, portraying crooked politician Jeffrey Grainger.
-He has also made a guest appearance in the BBC Radio 4 series Baldi.

-National Theatre
+1985–1999: National Theatre and acclaim

-He made his National Theatre debut with The Illuminatus! in 1977.

-There he steadily gained acclaim with his performances in David Hare's Pravda in 1985, William Shakespeare's King Lear in 1986, Harold Pinter's Betrayal in 1991, and Anton Chekov's The Seagull in 1994.
-At the National Theatre, he acted in productions alongside Anthony Hopkins, Judi Dench, Harriet Walter, Rufus Sewell, and Chiwetel Ejiofor.
+After Nighy made his debut, he steadily gained acclaim with his performances in David Hare's Pravda in 1985, William Shakespeare's King Lear in 1986 and Anton Chekov's The Seagull in 1994.
+At the National Theatre, he acted in productions alongside Anthony Hopkins, Judi Dench, Harriet Walter, Rufus Sewell and Chiwetel Ejiofor.
 Nighy's most acclaimed stage performances were in National Theatre productions.
 As Bernard Nightingale, an unscrupulous university don, in Tom Stoppard's Arcadia (1993), he engaged in witty exchanges with Felicity Kendal, who played Hannah Jarvis, an author.

-He played a consultant psychiatrist in Joe Penhall's Blue/Orange (2000), for which he received an Olivier Award nomination for Best Actor; it transferred to the West End at the Duchess Theatre the following year.
-In 1997, Nighy starred as restaurant entrepreneur Tom Sergeant in David Hare's Skylight, which had premiered in 1995 and was moved to the Vaudeville Theatre.
+Nighy played Jerry in Harold Pinter's Betrayal in 1991 at the Almeida Theatre.
+He played a consultant psychiatrist in Joe Penhall's Blue/Orange (2000), for which he received an Olivier Award nomination for Best Actor.
+It transferred to the West End at the Duchess Theatre the following year.
+In 1997, he starred as restaurant entrepreneur Tom Sergeant in David Hare's Skylight, which had premiered in 1995 and was moved to the Vaudeville Theatre.
+He played a libidinous young disc jockey, Vincent Fish, in the 1980 comedy series Agony, where he was the occasional lover of the lead character, played by Maureen Lipman.
+He also starred in two episodes of the BBC series Performance in 1991 and 1993.